jerenner/T9BeamTestAna/README.md

 One has to specify whether really run (0/1), or just print the commands to choose from, or optionally not run but just fit by '0f'.
 Momentum range low/high/p must be specified, so e.g.:

- - python ./python/run_momenta.py 1 low    # run everytging: waveforms analyis, make histos, fit the TOF; for low momenta
+ - python ./python/run_momenta.py 1 low    # run everything: waveforms analysis, make histos, fit the TOF; for low momenta
  - python ./python/run_momenta.py 1 high   # same as above; for high momenta
  - python ./python/run_momenta.py 0f low   # do not run the waveform analysis, just fit, higher momenta
  - python ./python/run_momenta.py 0m low   # do not run the waveform analysis, but run making the histograms and cuts